seanko16/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio – Sean Kopenkov

 Welcome to my cybersecurity portfolio.
-This repo documents my learning journey and projects in **SOC analysis, cloud security, and pentesting**.
+I’m a junior cybersecurity professional with hands-on experience in network security, cloud security, and SOC operations.
+This GitHub documents my learning journey, projects, and labs across areas like GCP, SIEM, firewalls, and secure coding.

+I began documenting my work on GitHub midway through my courses.
+Earlier projects are not uploaded, but from this point forward, I’ve committed to sharing labs, notes, and exercises consistently

 ## 📂 Structure
 - **SOC-Notes/** → SIEM queries, investigation steps, incident handling notes.
 - **TryHackMe/** → Daily lab write-ups & summaries.
 - **Cloud-Security/** → Google Cloud security labs, IAM, and detection projects.
+-> Projects and labs from Course 3, modules 2 onward.

 ## 🎯 Goals
 - Build a strong foundation as a SOC Analyst (Tier 1 → Tier 2).
-- Develop cloud security skills (Google Cloud focus).
+- Develop cloud security skills - By finishing the GCP cybersecurity Course.
 - Explore pentesting as a secondary interest.

 ## 📌 Current Focus